 Yet this rosy picture is only part of the reality.
 Everyday rights that most people take for granted remain perilously insecure for LGBTQ+ people, particularly those outside of major urban centers.
-The right to marriage equality is still under attack in 2020 by those who seek to overturn it and who advocate for LGBTQ+ exceptions to the rights that have traditionally come with marriage.
-As of October 2020, 26 states still lack a statewide ban on sexual orientation and gender identity workplace discrimination, and an additional state protects only LGB people and not transgender people from discrimination in the workplace.
-The rights of LGBTQ+ people to access places of public accommodation and service providers - including educational institutions, as well as restaurants, medical facilities, and more -- are likewise not comprehensive and secure, and are threatened in the courts in a number of jurisdictions.
+The right to marriage equality is still under attack in 2022 by those who seek to overturn it and who advocate for LGBTQ+ exceptions to the rights that have traditionally come with marriage.
+As of April 1, over 300 bills have been filed in 2022 attacking LGBTQ+ people, most of those targeting transgender people.
+While the Supreme Court ruled in June of 2020 that Title VII's prohibition on "sex" discrimination bars sexual orientation and gender identity discrimination for employers covered by that law, sixteen states still lack a statewide ban on sexual orientation and gender identity workplace discrimination, and an additional state protects only LGB people and not transgender people from discrimination in the workplace.
+The rights of LGBTQ+ people to access places of public accommodation and service providers including educational institutions, as well as restaurants, medical facilities, and more, are likewise not comprehensive and secure (twenty-one states lack statutory protections), and are threatened in the courts in a number of jurisdictions.
 LGBTQ+ people's relationships and right to parent are similarly threatened on a regular basis in the courts and through legislative and regulatory efforts, and organizations that ban LGBTQ+ people from adopting or fostering still receive government funding in some jurisdictions.
-Transgender and non-binary/gender non-conforming people in particular have been subjected to repeated legislative, judicial, and ballot-box attacks in states across the country as well as in the federal government over the past few years, as those who oppose their receiving equal treatment under the laws push back against the progress that has been made as American society overall becomes more inclusive and accepting.
-Moreover, LGBTQ+ people with intersectional minority identities - such as LGBTQ+ people of color, those with disabilities, those who are immigrants, and those living with HIV - are particularly vulnerable.
+Transgender and nonbinary/gender nonconforming people in particular have been subjected to repeated legislative, judicial, and ballot-box attacks in states across the country as well, as those who oppose their receiving equal treatment under the laws push back against the progress that has been made as American society overall becomes more inclusive and accepting.
+Moreover, LGBTQ+ people with intersectional minority identities - such as LGBTQ+ people of color, those with disabilities, those who are immigrants, and those living with HIV - are particularly vulnerable.1